TSDoming/TSDoming.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Obtained a master's degree in Mathematics from the Federal University of Rio de Janeiro
+Obtained an M.Sc. in Mathematics from the Federal University of Rio de Janeiro